igsemenov/Streamer_HPS_DGSEM/test_spectral_scheme/README.md

 The computations were performed using two different methods: the spectral collocation method (SCM) and the method based on the integral reformulation of the problem (IRM).

+For further details see the corresponding script files.

 # Files overview
 ## pycode_int_a=0.py
 This script implements the IRM scheme for solving Eq.
 (B.1) at alpha=0.